lou1008/NeuralNetworkDemo/README.md

 # NeuroNet

-I wanted to add a Repository und I am motivated to make a Neural Network.
+I wanted to add a Repository und I'm motivated to make a Neural Network.
 Thats why this exists.
-I have no Idea what the Neural Network should do ;) It's my first Repo
+It can create Networks and runs them.
+You can use an API to send and get data from and to the netw ;) It's my first Repo

 # Stage of the Project